thomas-hdqr/portfolio-v2/README.md

 Made with Nextjs, Reactjs, Tailwindcss & Framer Motion

 ####### Things to improve #######
+- fix animation bug on banner
 - project card to improve
 - custom cursor for contact page
-- change the text with my own
 - responsive part
 - refactor the code